 Jesus forgives sins and heals a paralyzed man

-- And it happened during one of the days that He was teaching, that sitting nearby were some Pharisees and teachers of the law who have come from every village of Galilee, and Judea, and Jerusalem.
+- And it happened during one of the days that He was teaching, that sitting nearby were some Pharisees and teachers of the law who were *coming from every village of Galilee, and Judea, and Jerusalem.
 And the Lord’s power was there for Him to heal.

-- And behold: there are men carrying a man on a bet-mat who has been paralyzed, and they were seeking to put him before Him.
+- And behold: there are men carrying a man on a bed-mat who was *paralyzed, and they were seeking to carry him in and to put him before Him.

-- And not having found a way they might carry him in because of the crowds, having gone up onto the roof, they lowered him with the bed-mat into the crowd’s midst before Jesus.
+- And not having found a way they might carry him in because of the crowd, having gone up onto the roof, they lowered him with the bed-mat through the roofing tiles into the crowd’s midst before Jesus.

 - And having seen their faith, He said: “Man, your sins have been forgiven you.”